Surgeon Cognitive Dashboard — Case Study

 Personalized coaching — how it adapts to the trainee

 Idea.
 Each trainee has a different “inverted-U” width and bias.
-We infer a coaching profile from early sessions:
+The system infers a coaching profile from early sessions:

 • Wide band: tolerates more challenge before overload → allow denser feedback; push complexity sooner.